RyotaMitaraiWeb/Quiz-World/README.md

 ### environments
 Contains environment variables for development and production modes.

-The app assumes that the .NET server associated with it runs on localhost:7246 in development stage.
+The app assumes that the .NET server associated with it runs on localhost:5000 in development stage.
 If you want to change this, navigate to ``src/environments`` and change whatever configuration you need to change.
+The server also offers an HTTPS connection on port 7246 (if you configure an SSL certificate).

 ### types
 Contains custom types.